ed0t/testng-templates4Eclipse/README.md

-Provides basic Eclipse editor templates to generate quickly tests with TestNG.
+Provides basic Eclipse editor templates to generate tests with TestNG.
 At the moment the following templates are available:

 * test